 Your website is rarely, if ever, the first thing someone sees about your business online.
 Taking control of online business information is the first step to building a solid digital foundation.
 In particular, you need to focus on…

-Online Listings — Too many small businesses ignore all the online listings where their business information appears.
+- Online business listings — Too many small businesses ignore all the online listings where their business information appears.
 Your information has to be up-to-date and accurate.

 And, of course, these need to be connected to your website – your listings information needs to match your site, your reviews need to appear on your site, and your branding and messaging need to be identical across the board.